 (AI) Controllability11

-Ability of an external agent to control the AI component, model or system, its output or the behavior of the item influenced by the AI output in order to prevent harm.
+Ability of an external agent to control the AI component, model or [AI-based vehicle] system, its output or the behavior of the item influenced by the AI output in order to prevent harm.

-Emergent Behaviour5

-The ability of AI systems to act in ways that were not explicitly programmed or intended by their developers or users.

 Explainability1,11

-A property of an AI system wherein important factors influencing the system’s outcome are expressed in a way that humans can understand, for example in plain language.
-See ‘Interpretability’ (2.3.8) for technical feasibility.
+A property of an AI system wherein important factors influencing the system’s outcome [(including decision-making processes, data impacts, training stages, model parameters, inherent characteristics of results, performance changes, error tracing, etc.)] are expressed in a way that humans can understand, for example in plain languageSee ‘Interpretability’ (2.3.7) for[human understandability].

-Fairness5

-The principle according to which AI systems should make decisions that are free from Bias (2.3.2), treating all individuals and groups equitably, particularly with regard to protected attributes such as race, gender, age, or socio-economic status.
+Fairness1

+[Fairness, in the context of AI, is about addressing Bias (2.3.2)]

-Human Oversight1
+Human Oversight15

-An AI-based vehicle system property guaranteeing that built-in operational constraints cannot be overridden by the system itself and are responsive to the human operator, and that natural persons to whom human oversight is assigned exert ultimate control.
+[Human Oversight refers to the capability for human intervention, monitoring, or supervision of a system’s decisions, design, or operation, including the ability to override or decide not to use the system.
+This can involve human-in-the-loop, human-on-the-loop, or human-in-command approaches, and may require varying degrees of oversight depending on the system’s application area and potential risk.]

 Interpretability5

 The degree to which humans can understand the inner workings of an AI model, including why it generated a particular output or decision.
 A model is highly interpretable if its mathematical processes can be translated into concepts that allow humans to trace the specific factors and logic that influenced the model’s output.